 Blair Hollis M.A., GCDF BCCC

 We are all born with talented minds.
 However, over 63% of individuals in this country are disengaged from their work creating discontent (Forbes, 2013).
-Using our Hope-Centered counseling model we guide individuals through their stress to bridge this disconnect.
+Using our Hope-Focused counseling model we guide individuals through their stress to bridge this disconnect.

 We yearn to discover two basic things about ourselves:

 (1) What each person requires is a subjective validation of “why” a career path has meaning and (2) an objective assessment of “how” their inborn abilities may support them in that journey.
 Together, the confluence of these allows for a reconstructive process to ensue, developing a career vision and sense of purpose that inspires the motivation to take ownership of a new pathway in life.

 As individuals, we all long for an understanding of “what” we are naturally good at, “how” we may deploy our gifts in a way that expresses our uniqueness, and allows for impacting the lives of others.
 Engaging in a process of self-reflection leads to self-clarity, enhances self-esteem and promotes self-efficacy, all of which elevates levels of hope.
 Importantly, clarity reveals “how” these may be manifest in a purpose-driven life.
 Formatively, this elevates a sense of hope, changes “what” we think (attitude), and directly influences “how” we feel about ourselves (emotions), and “how” we will adapt to turning points in life (behavior).